raspberrypilearning/piglow/README.md

 ## Step 2: Test your PiGlow using the PyGlow Module

-To program the PyGlow with your Raspberry Pi you will need to download and use the PyGlow python module.
+To program the PiGlow with your Raspberry Pi you will need to download and use the PyGlow python module.
 Your Raspberry Pi will need to be connected to the internet in order to this.

 **Activity Checklist:**